Nmi logo

 Target Market

-• Software vendors (ISVs) and payment professionals (ISOs/Facilitators).
+• Software vendors (ISVs) & payment processors (ISOs) who serve merchants.

 Differentiation